 This process can be broken into four stages:

 - Identify values, interests, personality traits, abilities, aptitudes and lifestyle preferences.

 - Identify majors and occupations that relate to values, etc.

-- Test major and occupational prospects through courses, volunteer work, student activities
+- Test major and occupational prospects through courses, volunteer work, student activities and employment.

 - Obtain information about occupations.